Pupil Premium 2014-2017

 Department for Education data from 2012 shows that nationally only 38% of pupils eligible for the pupil premium achieved five or more A*-C grades including English and maths in GCSE exams, compared with 66% of all other pupils The Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include pupils who are entitled to free school meals (FSM), those looked after by the local authority and children of armed service personnel.
 The intended effect of this funding is to accelerate progress and raise attainment.

 It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-For a detailed report on our 2014/2015 spend, click the link.
+For a detailed report, click the link.
 This was, and continues to be, used as follows in order to maximise the progress of pupil premium pupils.

 - To ensure attendance of children eligible for FSM is consistent with whole school targets.